Illegal immigration to Nigeria

 As of 2013, illegal immigration in Nigeria is a serious problem and the border has become quite porous.
 According to the government there are 1,497 illegal migration points to enter the country.
 The government is investing millions to secure the border.
-People from Niger are biggest group of illegal immigrants.
+People from Niger are the largest group of illegal immigrants.

 Deportation of illegal immigrants

 In 2024, the Nigerian Ministry of Interior said Federal Government deported 828 illegal immigrants as part of its efforts to combat irregular migration and improve national security.
 In February 2025, the Nigeria Immigration Service (NIS) arrested and deported 155 foreigners who illegally crossed the country's border from neighbouring African countries including Cameroon, Chad and Niger Republic.

 Also in April 2025, the Nigerian authority deported a total of 62 people which included 51 men and 11 women, who were detained for illegal entry into the country from Mali.
 The move highlighted the concerns over irregular migration across West Africa’s porous borders and increased scrutiny of regional movement.

 It is thought that illegal immigration has contributed to the destabilizing situation in Northern Nigeria.